 Skip to content

-Contract Lifecycle Management (CLM) is the practice of managing every stage of a contract’s lifecycle—from initiation and drafting to negotiation, execution, performance tracking, and eventual renewal or termination.
-Designed to automate and streamline the entire process, CLM helps organizations reduce compliance risks, avoid missed deadlines, and capture cost-saving opportunities.
-By embedding automation and real-time alerts, CLM ensures contracts are efficiently handled, enabling smoother negotiations, stronger business relationships, and improved alignment between legal operations and broader business goals.
+Contract Lifecycle Management (CLM) is the practice of managing every stage of a contract’s lifecycle — from initiation and drafting to negotiation, execution, performance tracking, and eventual renewal or termination.
+CLM helps organisations reduce compliance risks, avoid missed deadlines, and capture cost-saving opportunities.
+By embedding automation and real-time alerts, it ensures contracts are handled efficiently and keeps legal operations aligned with broader business goals.

 What is Contract Lifecycle Management?